-Harmonic trading is an approach that uses price ratios and identifies the patterns on the price chart.
-These patterns are identified to get a potential lead on reversal points which means change in price direction of the assets in the market.
-Although the method has been altered, the core principle has always been the same: the market moves in predictable harmonic patterns.
+Harmonic trading is an approach that uses price ratios and identifies harmonic patterns on the price chart.
+These patterns are identified to get a potential lead on reversal points, meaning a change in price direction of the assets in the market.
+What is harmonic trading?
+It is a method that, although altered over time, maintains its core principle: the market moves in predictable harmonic patterns.

-These patterns are important as they have the ability which helps traders understand the precise entry and exit point in the trades.
-Harmonic pattern's main aim is to predict future price movements based on historical data and previous market cycles.
+These harmonic patterns are crucial as they help traders identify precise entry and exit points in trades.
+The main aim of harmonic trading is to predict future price movements based on historical data and previous market cycles.

 If you are a trader or aspire to be a trader, with the help of professionals at NIWS, you can attain proper knowledge about these patterns or stock market insights.
 Industry experts at our stock market institute in Jaipur have deep knowledge and can offer career-oriented online and offline courses for investors and traders.